-Principal investigators and all members of their research teams must complete the Protecting Human Research Participants (PHRP) course offered online through the National Institutes of Health (NIH).
-Upon completion of this course, a certificate is generated by the online training program.
+Principal investigators and all individuals involved in the research must complete the CITI Ethics Training offered online through CITI Program (Course Title: Social and Behavioral Research - Basic/Refresher).
+However, faculty have an alternative option to complete ethics training through HHS.gov (Lessons 1-3).
 Copies of these certificates for the principal investigator and all team members must accompany the application for IRB review.